GIX Innovation Competition

-Advancing technology at home to improve health, wellness, and the environment.
+Advancing technology to improve health, wellness, and the environment while competing for cash and prizes!

 - Health and wellness solutions might improve people’s ability to make informed healthcare decisions or quality of life